neurodebian/neurodebian/sphinx/faq.rst

   properly registered with the relevant `Debian Pure Blends`_, e.g.
   `Debian-Science Cognitive Neuroscience`_ or `Debian-Med Imaging`_.
-Inside Debian these efforts already provide a suitable framework for this purpose, and hence there is now need to establish yet another one.
+Inside Debian these efforts already provide a suitable framework for this purpose, and hence there is no need to establish yet another one.

 .. _Debian Pure Blends: http://wiki.debian.org/DebianPureBlends
 .. _Debian-Science Cognitive Neuroscience: http://blends.alioth.debian.org/science/tasks/neuroscience-cognitive